ShakDamj/shakiradamji.com/src/pages/blog/2014-04-14-asincronia-y-el-eventloop.md

 ---
 published: 2014-04-14
 title:
-  en: Asincronía y el EventLoop 🇪🇸
+  en: Asynchrony and the Event Loop (spanish)
   es: Asincronía y el EventLoop
 ---